 Using a nutritional supplement with adaptogens like Ashwagandha is another great way to tackle the issues many shift workers face.

 Research supports ashwagandha for lowering cortisol, especially in response to stress such as sleep loss.4 Remember while cortisol is high, melatonin won’t get released and the likelihood of a good sleep is low.

-The magnesium in ADRENAL SWITCH modulates the production of several key hormones, including testosterone and serotonin, helping you relax and recover when it’s finally time to sleep.
+Magnesium modulates the production of several key hormones, including testosterone and serotonin, helping you relax and recover when it’s finally time to sleep.

 Note: 2 hours less sleep may result in a 50% reduction in testosterone.
 This can take up to 5 days to return to normal.
 Both men and women need testosterone for muscle maintenance, fat burning, libido etc.

 If you are a shift worker then maybe a change in career is the healthiest option.
 However, not the easiest.
 Be sure to follow the above suggestions to get the best possible sleep.
 For more information on sleep hacks.
 Check out our other blogs here.